Updated: Sep 24

 For trick or treating, remember the advice from before- get close, get far, go for the details, look for expressions, and look beyond your child.
 Stop them once (maybe twice) for a shot you want, otherwise just pay attention while you're out and about.
 Get them running towards you from the house (they all do this, right?), get them walking together away from you, maybe a detail shot of the candy bag in their hands, again...look for expressions.
 Capture the fun.

 Consider time also, the darker it gets the worse it'll be for photographing.
 You can use flash if you want but this is a personal no no for my taste.
 If you are shooting in the darker areas and you want to avoid flash then consider getting the kids under street lights (or waiting for them to get there naturally).
 Maybe carry a flashlight and have them do a spooky face with it once it gets a bit darker.
 Personally, I use manual mode and auto iso.
-I'll probably run my shutter at about 1/320 or 1/400 (maybe 1/500 if I'm feeling adventurous) once it gets a bit darker (unless they're running!).
+I'll probably run my shutter at about 1/160, 1/200, or 1/320 (MAX) depending on what the kids are doing once it gets a bit darker.
+The faster they are, the faster your shutter needs to be.
 If they're moving too fast, your image will be blurry so why do I go so low? because it allows in more light.
 It's really a judgement call when it gets darker because your image will have more noise (or grain, like an old tv screen) in it and the slower shutter speed helps with that.
-Also use a smaller f stop as described before for background blur, this smaller number (again the 2.8 or so) also allows more light in.
+Also use a smaller f stop as described before for background blur, this smaller number (again, the 2.8 or so) also allows more light in.
 Once it's fully dark though, unless you find a light source you will not get good images with this approach at all.

 There are so many things you can do to photograph your Halloween and obviously there's much more than what's listed here.
 What are some other ones you can think of to share with others?
 Any questions, ask away!